‘Frustrated’: Inquiry chair criticises delay in child sex abuse reforms

 Speaking to the BBC, Ms Phillips said: “Earlier this year, I set out how we are taking action on the recommendations Alexis Jay made in her inquiry.
 This includes creating a mandatory duty to report child sexual abuse, establishing a new Child Protection Authority for England that will make our children’s safety a priority, and making it easier for victims and survivors to get an apology and to pursue claims in the civil courts.”

-Ms Phillips added in addition to the national inquiry, a new operation overseen by the National Crime Agency had already flagged more than 1,200 closed cases for review.
+Ms Phillips said in addition to the national inquiry, a new operation overseen by the National Crime Agency had already flagged more than 1,200 previously closed cases for review.